guozhihai/json_editor/README.en.md

    - Label (`label`) and description (`description`).
    - Value ranges or allowed options (`range.min/max` or array `range`).
    - Type hints (`string` / `enum` / `integer` / `number` / `boolean`).
+5. **Array actions**: Add/Clone/Remove items on array nodes; when no schema is present you can pick the type/value before inserting.

 ## Getting Started